cloudflare/cloudflare-docs/content/d1/get-started.md

 {{<Aside type="note" heading="Familiar with Workers?">}}

-If you are familiar with Cloudflare Workers, or initializing projects in a Continuous Integration (CI) environment, initialize a new project non-interactively by setting `CI=true` as an environmental variable when running `create cloudflare@latest`.
+If you are familiar with Cloudflare Workers, or initializing projects in a Continuous Integration (CI) environment, initialize a new project non-interactively by setting `CI=true` as an environmental variable when running `create cloudflare`.

-For example: `CI=true npm create cloudflare@latest d1-tutorial --type=simple --git --ts --deploy=false` will create a basic "Hello World" project ready to build on.
+For example: `CI=true npm create cloudflare d1-tutorial --type=simple --git --ts --deploy=false` will create a basic "Hello World" project ready to build on.

 {{</Aside>}}